CBID2/100-Days-of-Open-Source/README.md

 - Learn how to describe my open source experience in my resume.
 - Learn to fix merge conflicts.
 - Learn more about Git commands.
-- Learn more about documentation maintainence
+- Learn more about documentation maintenance

 ### ✨ Action